ceramicskate0/SharpExchange/README.md

 - Uses default .NET user agent string (For example: ... .NET CLR ...)

+- When Run the .NET exe could create the temp file in the user's account folder structure with its name.

+- Many more opportunites exist if code is reviewed

 ## Credits:
 - Stackover flow
 - MS Docs